Gunman kills 19 children in Texas school rampage

 Last year, the House passed two bills to expand background checks on firearms purchases.
 One bill would have closed a loophole for private and online sales.
 The other would have extended the background check review period.
 Both languished in the 50-50 Senate, where Democrats need at least 10 Republican votes to overcome objections from a filibuster.

-Eugene Garcia and Dario Lopez-Mills in Uvalde, Jake Bleiberg in Dallas, Ben Fox in Washington, Paul J. Weber in Austin, Juan Lozano in Houston and Gene Johnson in Seattle contributed to this report.
+Eugene Garcia and Dario Lopez-Mills in Uvalde, Jake Bleiberg in Dallas, Ben Fox, Michael Balsamo and Eric Tucker in Washington, Paul J. Weber in Austin, Juan Lozano in Houston, Gene Johnson in Seattle and Rhonda Shafner in New York contributed to this report.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/school-shootings